 1:16-cv-12438

-The enforced patent claims about a foldable pet ramp that can help pets to easily get to an automobile or a car.
-Such kind of pet ramps is available since long on e-commerce sites like Amazon and E-bay.
+The enforced patent claims about a foldable pet ramp that can help pets to get to an automobile or a car easily.
+Such kind of pet ramps have been available for a long on e-commerce sites like Amazon and E-bay.
 Considering the broad nature of claims and the priority date of June 2007, we believe that the claims can be easily invalidated.

 Also, the examiner “Alp A Akbasli” seems to focus only on a few specific terms like Ramp, Stair & Steps, whereas there can be numerous variations like Ladder, Travel Support, etc.